RWS/studio-api-docs/apiconcepts/filetypesupport/applying_character_formatting.md

 Apply Character Formatting
 --

 From the inline tags that our sample format is using it is easy to decide which type of character formatting to apply.
-Display formatting in an intermediary (SDL XLIFF) document is strictly speaking not necessary and has no impact on the actual BIL target file.
+Display formatting in an intermediary (SDLXliff) document is strictly speaking not necessary and has no impact on the actual BIL target file.
 It can be optionally applied for convenience reasons, at it usually helps translators to see the actual character formatting.
 It is also possible to hide inline tags, and just show the display formatting that they define.
 That way translators can apply the formatting to the corresponding strings in the target segments instead of transferring tags.

 First, you need to add the following namespace to your parser class: using ```Sdl.FileTypeSupport.Framework.Formatting```.